2023 US Interchange Program

 Session 5C: Workshop - Evaluating Safety, Quality and Traceability of Regulatory Submission Data

-- Import CDISC data in different formats (ex: .json, .jmp and .sas7bdat) into JMP Clinical software
+- Import CDISC data into JMP Clinical software

 - Basic JMP Clinical function